peterhinch/micropython-async/PRIMITIVES.md

             await do_communications()  # Launches Cancellable tasks
         except CommsError:
             await Cancellable.cancel_all()
-        # All sub-tasks are nw known to be stopped.
+        # All sub-tasks are now known to be stopped.
 They can be re-started
         # with known state on next pass.
 ```